How do I select an auto body and collision repair facility?

 - Remanufactured – OEM repaired parts

 The type of collision repair part used is determined by the customer and their insurance company.
-Many insurance contracts or polices specify how collision repairs are handled.
+Many insurance contracts or policies specify how collision repairs are handled.
 The staff at 1 Collision will work with the insurance representative on your to restore the car to the customer’s satisfaction.
 As a consumer, you are entitled to have your vehicle restored to pre-accident condition with respect to safety function, appearance, and value.

 Will your paint match my car?